kvnchu2/TinyApp/README.md

 1. Previously, the database was hardcoded, but I was able to replace it with mongoDB.
 2. I added in error handling for the login and registration pages

+The app is deployed and you can visit it at this link: http://tiny-app-url.herokuapp.com/

 ## Final Product

 !["register-error"](https://github.com/kvnchu2/tinyapp/blob/master/docs/register-error.jpeg?raw=true)